Rehabilitation And Reintroduction

 - Anti-Poaching

-In November 2014 some of our lucky team members visited UTYOS.
 According to the founder, Anna Kogan, “the team has unique experience and know-how of Amur Tiger conservation.
-If no recurring support appears – its vital work will likely screech to a halt.”
+If no recurring support appears – its vital work will likely screech to a halt.
+UTYOS does not receive any state funding and has not enough admin stuff to attract much funding from foreign organisations”

-Ever since, we have been supporting UTYOS in their crucial work by virtue of our abilities, from helping to build an enclosure for rehabilitation of orphaned bear cubs – victims of excessive hunting and poaching in the region, acquisition of ecquipment to monitor animals in the wild and transport to reach injured animals, when needed, building an electric fence and CCTV to keep rescue cubs or other animals in rehabilitation safe from predators to sponsoring a life-saving surgery for a former travelling zoo resident endangered Amur (Siberian) tiger Zhorik and building a large permanente enclosure for him to live in, as he will never be returned to the wild due to his facial disfiguration and imprinting.
+Ever since, we have been supporting UTYOS in their crucial work by: helping to build an enclosure for rehabilitation of orphaned bear cubs – victims of excessive hunting and poaching in the region, acquiring of equipment to monitor animals in the wild and transport to reach injured animals, building an electric fence and CCTV to keep rescue cubs or other animals in rehabilitation safe from predators to sponsoring a life-saving surgery for a former travelling zoo resident endangered Amur (Siberian) tiger Zhorik and building a large permanent enclosure for him to live in, as he will never be returned to the wild due to his facial disfiguration and imprinting.